medavox/tuki-nuwa/text/3_grammar/philosophy.md

 provide a facility for defining new words for the duration of a conversation (or article, chapter, book etc).
-These loanwords can come from shared knowledge the speakers have (words common to their language), and don't have to strictly follow Tuki Nuwa's phonology rules.
+These loanwords can come from shared knowledge the speakers have (words common to their language), and don't have to strictly follow Tokaja's phonology rules.

 It's helpful to define these loanwords at the beginning of the discourse.
 These loanwords are expected to mostly consist of nouns specific to the topic,